psychochemist/Calculation-of-CO2-CH4-fluxes/README.md

   - date: dd-mm-yyyy - *date of themeasurement*
   - time: hh:mm:ss - *time of the measurement*
 - temp.csv - *this is an additional dataset in case if the measurements of PAR and temeparature had different frequency; in this case, temperature had higher frequency compare to PAR measurements*

+#### Reference
+ -Junbin Zhao (2019).
+FluxCalR: a R package for calculating CO2 and CH4 fluxes from static chambers.
+Journal of Open Source Software, 4(43), 1751, https://doi.org/10.21105/joss.01751